-LAN vs MAL Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 And Pitch Report For ECS T10 Malmo, 2nd Quarter-final
+LAN vs MAL Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 and Pitch Report for ECS T10 Malmo, 2nd Quarter-final

 LAN XI

-Saghar Hanif (C), Imran Kiyani, Nadeem Khan (WK), Rameez Dalvi, Tuseef Walayat, Qaiser Zaman, Amritanshu Singh, Sushant Devata, Javid Khan, Varun Dhingra, Sai Krishna.
+Imran Razzaq Kiyani, Rameez Abdulghani Dalvi, Tuseef Walayat, Qaiser Zaman, Nadeem Tariq Khan (wk), Saghar Hanif (c), Amritanshu Singh, Sushant Devata, Javid Khan Shenwari, Varun Dhingra, Sai Krishna

 MAL XI

-Hammad Rafiq (C), Sunny Sharma, Hasan Cheema (WK), Nikhil Mathur, Qaiser Munir, Azim Chinwari, Harris Aziz, Husain Cheema, Musadaq Mubarak, Saad Mohammad, Tarequllah Arab.
+Hammad Rafiq (c), Sunny Sharma, Qaiser Munir, Sudais Sudais, Musadaq Mubarak, Saad Mohammad, Husain Cheema, Hasan Cheema, Harris Aziz, Azim Chinwari, Tarequllah Arab

 Match Details